MicrosoftDocs/windows-itpro-docs/browsers/edge/available-policies.md

 ## Allow Developer Tools
 >*Supporteded versions: Windows 10, version 1511 or later*

-This policy setting specifies whether employees cna use the F12 Developer Tools on Microsoft Edge.
+This policy setting specifies whether you can use the F12 Developer Tools on Microsoft Edge.
 By default, this setting is enabled making the F12 Developer Tools availabe to use.
 If disabled, the F12 Developer Tools are not available.

 **Microsoft Intune to manage your MDM settings**
 |   |   |